 Land O’ Lakes was our third destination, but weather was not on our side.
 We had plans to travel to Frontenac Provincial Park by canoe, camp overnight, eat lunch at the Waterfront River Pub and Terrace in Napanee and enjoy the Dark Sky Viewing Area.
 Unfortunately, due to the rain and lacklustre conditions, this portion of our trip had to be postponed.

 This is the reality of production.
 It is especially important to have blue skies with big white fluffy clouds for a tourism video.
 Also, we shouldn’t look completely miserable on camera!
 If we were camping in the pouring rain and trying to set up all of our gear, this probably wouldn’t look the best on camera.
-But the upside is, we will likely be re-visiting this portion of our trip at the end of the 5-week trip.
-Although the majority of our visit has to be rescheduled, here are some things that we were able to do:
+Here are some things that we were able to do: